Live Well, Leave Well.

 As you may have read earlier my father died without ever making a will.
 I would have done anything for my dad, but I’m sure he didn’t want me (at least I hope it wasn’t his plan) to spend long hours and a small fortune and collect many a gray hair getting his affairs settled through probate court.
 So, while he apparently never worried about an estate plan, his lack of planning caused my mother and me a ton of worry.
 Our memories of him are clouded by the experience; we look back and wonder, “Why didn’t he care enough to take care of those simple details?”

 Contrast that with my friend’s father.
-When this man died, the family knew just where to look to find the sealed envelope that held a copy of his will.
+When this man died, the family knew just where to look to find the sealed envelope that held a copy of his last will and testament.
 Along with it were his instructions, all his account passwords, and a final message.

 When his widow and children talk about my friend’s father now, it sounds like something from a Hallmark movie.
 “We just got a thank-you card from the university,” my friend told me once.
 “My dad left them his entire 401k for their environmental science program.
 Now he’s got a lab and a scholarship named after him.
 Pop was always passionate about science education, but this … this is something really special.”